 If the signs and symptoms of OA are straightforward, radiological examinations are not necessarily indicated.
 They may be useful for monitoring progression if the joint involvement is unusual (eg, an ankle), to rule out other processes (eg, osteonecrosis), or if surgical intervention is being considered.

 X-ray films of the knee should include weight-bearing views because other views underestimate the extent of joint-space narrowing.
 Osteophytes are a common early finding; subchondral sclerosis and joint-space narrowing occur later.
 Chondrocalcinosis becomes more common with age, especially in the knee, wrist, and pubic symphysis; it does not necessarily signify underlying calcium pyrophosphate dihydrate (CPPD) disease but should prompt its consideration.
 A normal x-ray film result does not exclude OA in a patient who has joint pain.
 MRI is much more sensitive but is not indicated unless ligamentous or meniscal damage that might warrant surgery is suspected.

-Tables 2, 3, and 4 list the American College of Rheumatology classification criteria for OA of the knee, hand, and hip, respectively.
+knee, hand, and hip, respectively.
 They provide a useful reference but were designed primarily for research rather than clinical practice.

 Laboratory studies are not indicated for straightforward OA.
 The erythrocyte sedimentation rate and C-reactive protein level usually are normal.
 A low titer rheumatoid factor (RF) is common in older patients; an RF test should be ordered only if findings suggest an inflammatory process.
 Synovial fluid should be obtained if an effusion is present; the white blood cell count usually is less than 500/mm3, and crystals should be absent.
 A finding of CPPD crystals may indicate a patient who would benefit from receiving colchicine or NSAIDs.